Lenders to grill Japan's Olympus as delisting looms - source

 The disgraced maker of cameras and medical equipment risks being delisted from the stock market, and is being investigated by police and regulators, after it admitted this week to hiding investment losses for decades and using M&A payments to aid the cover-up.

-The Nikkei newspaper said the concealment could have exceeded 130 billion yen (1 billion pounds) at its peak, adding creditors were likely to press for a change in lending terms.
+The Nikkei newspaper said the concealment could have exceeded 130 billion yen (1.05 billion pound) at its peak, adding creditors were likely to press for a change in lending terms.

-But the banking source denied this was the purpose of the meeting between Olympus and its creditors, which include Sumitomo Mitsui Financial Group, Mitsubishi UFJ Financial Group and Mizuho Financial Group.
+But the banking source denied this was the purpose of the meeting between Olympus and its creditors, which include Sumitomo Mitsui Financial Group (8316.T), Mitsubishi UFJ Financial Group (8306.T) and Mizuho Financial Group (8411.T).
 The meeting is likely to take place on November 16, two banking sources said.

 Noda later told a news conference the government attached great importance to strict and transparent accounting and that Olympus case "needs to be dealt with strict measures and Japan wants to secure financial market confidence by doing so."